loopbackio/loopback-next/docs/site/DEVELOPING.md

 ## How to test infrastructure changes

-When making changes to project infrastructure, e.g. modifying `tsc` or `tslint` configuration, it's important to verify that all usage scenarios keep working.
+When making changes to project infrastructure, e.g. modifying `tsc` or `eslint` configuration, it's important to verify that all usage scenarios keep working.

 ### Verify TypeScript setup